geopython/OWSLib/docs/en/index.rst

 The OWSLib source code is available at https://github.com/geopython/OWSLib

-You can find out about software metrics at the OWSLib ohloh page at http://www.ohloh.net/p/OWSLib.
+You can find out about software metrics at the OWSLib OpenHub page at https://www.openhub.net/p/OWSLib.

 Testing
 -------